SuperConfuserUser/ink-well-app/README.md

 2. `cd ink-well-app`
 3. `bundle install`
 4. `shotgun`
-5. Use the give server address to start the app.
+5. Use the given server address to start the app in your browser of choice.

 ### Contributer's Guide
 Submit issues on this repository https://github.com/unenlightened/ink-well-app or e-mail adept_inept@yahoo.com.